TossingBot: Learning to Throw Arbitrary Objects with Residual Physics: Jointly Learning Grasping and Throwing

 \mypara{Training via self-supervision.} We obtain our ground truth training labels $y_i$ and $\bar{\delta}_i$ through trial and error.
 At each training step, the robot captures RGB-D images to construct visual input $I$, performs a forward pass of $f(I,p)$ to make a prediction of primitive parameters $\phi_g$ and $\phi_t$, executes the grasping primitive using $\phi_g$, then executes the throwing primitive using $\phi_t$.
 We obtain ground truth grasp success labels $y_i$ by one of two ways: \begin{itemize}[noitemsep] \item[1.]
 Success after grasping, by checking the distance between gripper fingertips after the grasping primitive. \item[2.]
-Success after throwing, by checking the binary signal of whether or not a throw lands in the correct box. \end{itemize} As we show in Sec. \ref{sec:evaluation-stable-grasps}, supervising grasps by the accuracy of throws eventually leads to more stable grasps and better overall throwing performance, since the grasping policy learns to favor grasps that lead to successful throws.
-After each throw, we measure the object's actual landing location $\bar{p}$ using a calibrated overhead RGB-D camera to detect changes in the landing zone before and after the throw.
-Regardless of where the object lands, its actual landing location $\bar{p}$ and the executed release velocity $v$ is recorded and saved to the experience replay buffer as a training sample, with which we obtain the ground truth residual label $\bar{\delta}_{i}=\|v_{x,y}\|-\|\hat{v}_{x,y}\|_{\bar{p}}$.
+Success after throwing, by checking the binary signal of whether or not a throw lands in the correct box. \end{itemize} As we show in Sec. \ref{sec:evaluation-stable-grasps}, supervising grasps by the accuracy of throws eventually leads to more stable grasps and better overall throwing performance.
+The grasping policy learns to favor grasps that lead to successful throws, which is a stronger requirement than simple grasp success.
+After each throw, we approximate the object's actual landing location $\hat{p}$ using a calibrated overhead RGB-D camera to detect which bin it landed in (\ie detect visual changes in the landing zone before and after the throw).
+Regardless of where the object lands, its actual landing location $\hat{p}$ and the executed release velocity $v$ is recorded and saved to the experience replay buffer as a training sample, with which we obtain the ground truth residual label $\bar{\delta}_{i}=\|v_{x,y}\|-\|\hat{v}_{x,y}\|_{\hat{p}}$.